lenmetson/lenmetson/README.md

 ***

-My name is Len and I am a third year BSc Politics Student at LSE.
-I am interested in political behaviour, social movements, persuasion and data science methods.
-Particularly, I am interested in finding out how people can be persuaded to support marginalised groups, and what interventions work to reduce prejudice.
-I hope to combine political science research methods with data science methods to answer these questions.
+My name is Len and I recently graduated from LSE's BSc Politics.
+From October, I'll be starting my MSc in Politics Research at Oxford.
+Substantively, I am interested in election and social movement campaigns and methodologically, my interests lie in applying causal and data science methods.

 ## Fun extras